 When I agree to share my information, am I sharing information from all websites I visit?

 No. We only ask that you share your viewing history on PBS.org.
-The purpose of this is so that we can see what types of content our viewers like and base future programming decisions upon that.
-Also, it provides a way for KSPS to easily communicate with its members.
+This is so that we can see what content our viewers like and base future programming decisions upon that.
+It also provides a way for KSPS to easily communicate with its members.